 All shares of Newco's common stock will have equal rights as to earnings, assets, voting, and distributions and, when they are issued, will be duly authorized, validly issued, fully paid and nonassessable.
 Subject to the rights of holders of any outstanding preferred stock, distributions may be paid to the holders of Newco's common stock if, as and when authorized by the board of directors and declared by Newco out of assets legally available therefor.
 Holders of Newco's common stock have no preemptive, conversion or redemption rights and shares of Newco's common stock are freely transferable, except where their transfer is restricted by federal and state securities laws or by contract.
-In the event of Newco's liquidation, dissolution or winding up, holders of outstanding shares of Newco's common stock would be entitled to share ratably in all of Newco's assets that are legally available for distribution after Newco pays all debts and other liabilities and subject to any preferential rights of holders of Newco's stock to vote on any matter, each share of Newco's common stock entitles the holder to cast one vote on all matters submitted to a vote of stockholders, including the election of directors.
-Except as provided with respect to any other class or series of Newco's common stock will possess exclusive voting power.
-There is no cumulative voting in the election of directors, which means that, subject to the rights of holders of any outstanding shares of Newco's common stock can elect all of the directors, and holders of less than a majority of such shares will be unable to elect any director.
+In the event of Newco's liquidation, dissolution or winding up, holders of outstanding shares of Newco's common stock would be entitled to share ratably in all of Newco's assets that are legally available for distribution after Newco pays all debts and other liabilities and subject to any preferential rights of holders of Newco's preferred stock, if any preferred stock is outstanding at such time.
+Subject to the exclusive rights of holders of any other class or series of Newco's stock to vote on any matter, each share of Newco's common stock entitles the holder to cast one vote on all matters submitted to a vote of stockholders, including the election of directors.
+Except as provided with respect to any other class or series of stock, the holders of Newco's common stock will possess exclusive voting power.
+There is no cumulative voting in the election of directors, which means that, subject to the rights of holders of any outstanding preferred stock, holders of a majority of the outstanding shares of Newco's common stock can elect all of the directors, and holders of less than a majority of such shares will be unable to elect any director.